Sofie8/Practicum_conjugation_MOGEN/Conjugation.md

 >>>> Mail me the medium for feedback

 When you have confirmation of the correct medium, you can now streak your bacterium on your selective medium.
-Watch the instruction [video](https://www.youtube.com/watch?v=oYBZxRJLMnY) how to do streak plate method, and then do it yourself [here](https://learn.chm.msu.edu/vibl/content/streakplate/streak_plate/streak_plate.html)
+Watch the instruction [video](https://www.youtube.com/watch?v=oYBZxRJLMnY) how to do streak plate method, and then do it yourself using this [virtual lab module](https://learn.chm.msu.edu/vibl/content/streakplate/streak_plate/streak_plate.html).

 <img src="https://i.ytimg.com/vi/oYBZxRJLMnY/maxresdefault.jpg"  width="350px">

-&nbsp;
-&nbsp;

 Your bacteria will grow over the weekend!
 Let's check the results on monday morning together.

 ## References
 - If you have time left: check this [video]() about conjugation.
 Use this to discuss your findings of the conjugation results.

 &nbsp;
 &nbsp;